jpkanter/sparql_toucan/README.md

     `<f:form.select.option>` does not exist yet, therefore all options have to be defined in the `options` part of the original `<f:form.select>` tag

+    ​	Used in Styling of collection entries, created new partial for uniform usage

-    `<f:variable>` does not yet exists, its use has to be solved in other ways
+    `<f:variable>` does not yet exists, instead `v:variable` from the vhs ViewHelper Package can be used but required another requirement. **CHECK IF THIS IS OKAY**

+    While the fluid `f:switch` operation already exists `f:defaultCase` does not.
+Easily circumvented annoying and a bit less clean.
+Also there seems to be a *bug* that prevents templates from being cached if a `f:switch` exists.
+I moved the logic in the php-logic by manipulating the object.

 * *FrontController.php*

-  * The Collection Choose Dialog in the plugin setup uses a ConnectionPool Query to get the avaible collections, for some reasons a normal storage query isnt possible in that case.
-I concede that i really dont know why that is the way it is.
+  * The Collection Choose Dialog in the plugin setup uses a ConnectionPool Query to get the available collections, for some reasons a normal storage query isn't possible in that case.
+I concede that i really don't know why that is the way it is.
 Replaced with `$GLOBALS['db']` connection query.

+* *Styling*

+  * Styles can be included with a `<f:section>` in a single front end element/fluid template.
+This works since **Typo3 8.7**, therefor it wont work in 7.6.33 this  way.
+    * **ONGOING**